bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        How long a unique key of envelope can stay in a queue for checking envelopes for duplication (in seconds).
 If it does not equal to 0, entries that are older than this time and not updated for this time are evicted automatically accordingly to an eviction-policy.
 Valid values are integers between 0 and Integer.MAX VALUE.
 Default value is 0, which means infinite.

 - Queue Max Size*
         Maximum size of the queue that contains the unique keys of envelopes.
-When maximum size is reached, the queue is evicted basing on the policy defined at default-eviction-policy (should be greater than 271).
+When maximum size is reached, the queue is evicted basing on the policy defined at default-eviction-policy.

 - Default Eviction Policy
         Can be 'LRU' (Least Recently Used) or 'LFU' (Least Frequently Used) or 'NONE' (NONE by default).